 – offering training to young researchers through a multitude of courses in a variety of fields and disciplines as well as through openness towards other scientific traditions, notably within the Trinational Master Degree (TMA).

-The members of the CBR gather together annually on the last Friday in November to attend a general assembly in which the activities of the CBR are discussed (minutes assembly 2016).
+The members of the CBR gather together annually on the last Friday in November to attend a general assembly in which the activities of the CBR are discussed.
 The four universities alternate in taking the chair of the CBR (Contact).